asioson/huffman/README.md

 allan.sioson@gmail.com

 This is my implementation of Huffman coding as a class in python.
 Driver programs are provided to demonstrate compression and decompression.
+The compression program takes in a file (text or binary) and produce a compressed file with the '.huff' extension.
+The huff file is bit 0 padded.

 The huff file has the following format: